 What happens if I fail?

 You should be offered support and assistance to help you to the pass the fitness test in future.
-However, if you fail the fitness test three times, you will be made subject to unsatisfactory performance procedures.
+However, if you fail the fitness test three times, you may be made subject to unsatisfactory performance procedures.
 It is recommended that a period of at least six weeks is advisable between each retake in order to allow the officer time to train and develop to achieve the 5:4 standard.

 For more information, please speak to the fitness testing lead at your local Federation branch.